-No place is this more evident than comparing the business landscape when it comes to a company’s online presence.
-More and more consumers are researching and evaluating organizations online before they ever have to interact with them in person or over the phone.
-If your website and online presence don’t stand out compared to your competitors, you are losing business.
+No place is this more evident than when comparing a company’s online presence.
+More consumers are researching and evaluating organizations online before they ever interact with them in person or over the phone.
+If your restoration website and online presence don’t stand out compared to your competitors, you are losing business.

-People go to your website to learn more about your organization and what you’re all about, tell them your story.
+People go to your website to learn more about your organization and what you’re all about.
+Tell them your story!
 Are you a locally owned company?
 Are you a family owned company?
 How long have you been in business?
 What certifications do you have?
-Do you give back to the community and are you involved in the local non-profits?
+Do you give back to the community and are you involved in local non-profits?

 These can all be differentiators when a potential customer is trying to choose between two different restoration companies by reviewing their website.
-Someone who connects with your story will not only be inclined to call you but also may be committed to your services without receiving any other bids.
+Someone who connects with your story will not only be inclined to call you, but also may be committed to your services without receiving any other bids.
 Be sure to also post reviews & testimonials on your website.
 Statistics show that 84% of people trust online reviews as much as a personal recommendation.

-Have you ever landed on a website and it wasn’t mobile friendly, the site was slow, the buttons were too small, there was broken links, pop-ups, or you couldn't navigate easily on the site?
+Have you ever landed on a website that wasn’t mobile friendly, took an eternity to load, had buttons too small to press, directed you to broken links, hindered browsing with pop-ups, or was not easily navigable?
 What did you do?
-You probably left, right?
-Went to the next site that had a better user experience and purchased from them.
-The same thing happens when a potential customer is looking for water, fire, mold damage restoration companies.
-If your site isn’t updated and clunky, say goodbye to that potential online customer calling you.
+You probably left the site, right?
+You likely went to the next site that had a better user experience and purchased from them.
+The same thing happens when a potential customer is looking for water, fire, and mold damage restoration companies.
+If your site isn’t updated and feels clunky, say goodbye to that potential online customer calling you.

 You can also track when contact forms are being submitted and when people are calling your restoration company from your website.
 Wouldn’t it be helpful to track and record all phone calls (and ultimately sales) that your website is producing?
 With website tracking, we can begin to see what our true ROI is.

-The first would be through remarketing ads.
-Where we target them with advertisements as they visit other sites online.
+The first would be through remarketing ads where we target them with advertisements as they visit other sites online.
 Because they visited your restoration website, they have a cookie left in their browser and we can set up Google Ads to market them while they surf the web.
 This will allow us to stay top of mind until they are ready to purchase the services in the future.

 Another great way is to capture their email while they are on your website.
-This can be done by providing a free ebook or just simply promising new helpful restoration tips from your blog, people always love helpful DIY information and would be more than willing to give you their email in return for a value-added benefit.
-Use these emails to not only provide DIY information, but also other company related information that might be of importance like new services.
-Most importantly though you are staying top of mind.
+This can be done by providing a free e-book or just simply promising new helpful restoration tips from your blog.
+People always love helpful DIY information and would be more than willing to give you their email in return for a value-added benefit.
+Use these emails to not only provide DIY information, but also other company related information that might be of importance, like new services.
+Most importantly though, you are staying top of mind.